-Revenue from operations increased from £11.2m to £14.9m.
-The significant increase in revenue has resulted mainly from the acquisition of Townview Foods Limited (£3.2m).
-The group operating profit from operations decreased to £0.2m, representing 1.3% (2011 - 5.9%) of revenue.
-The main reason for the drop in operating profits was as a result of £317,000 of acquisition costs.
+Revenue from our continuing operations increased from £13.6m to £22.8m.
+The significant increase in revenue has resulted mainly from the acquisition of Townview Foods Limited which accounted for £11.4m (2012: £3.2m).
+The group operating profit from continuing operations increased from a profit of £0.1m to a profit of £0.9m, representing 4% (2012 - loss 0.5%) of revenue.
+The main reason for the increase in operating profits was as a result of £315,000 of other income and acquisition costs incurred in the prior year.

-For our operations, the number of pallets into our sites decreased by 3% to 408,008, blast freezing volumes increased by 17% to 53,749 pallets and closing customer stocks at the year end decreased by 8% to 44,982 pallets.
-Our average energy price per unit increased by 8% in 2012 and the number of units consumed increased by 2% due mainly to the additional blast freezing volumes.
+For our continuing operations, the number of pallets into our sites increased by 2% to 386,167, blast freezing volumes increased by 36% to 78,961 pallets and closing customer stocks at the year end increased by 14% to 49,459 pallets.
+Our average energy price per unit increased by 16% in 2013 and the number of units consumed increased by 6% due mainly to the additional blast freezing volumes.

-Gross profit margin for the period which is calculated after taking into account any commissions payable was 6% for the acquisition period of Townview Foods Limited.
-This compares with an adjusted gross profit margin of 7.22% for the year ended 31st December 2012.
+Gross profit margin for the period in respect of the commodity trading business which is calculated after taking into account any commissions payable was 5.9% for 2013 (2012: 6%).

-At our warehousing divisions we have started 2013 with lower than expected occupancy levels, but are experiencing a better start to the year with increased occupancy and throughput levels.
+At our warehousing divisions we have started 2014 with higher than expected occupancy levels, but are incurring increased power costs for the first quarter of 2014.